Do you believe in love at first first? How to build a business relationship through text

+Just like any relationship, when you build a relationship through text you need to be respectful of someone’s space.
 Whether you’re sending one-off messages or scheduling them well in advance, carefully consider how often you’re reaching out.
 You don’t want to turn into the nagging business person constantly trying to upsell someone.

 Texting people too often could also breach the rules of familiarity.
 Very few customers, if any, want to hear from you every day, and many probably don’t even want to hear from you every week.

 Especially if you schedule texts and create automated campaigns like you can with Skipio, figure out how often someone will hear from you before adding them to a campaign.
 If you plan to add them to multiple campaigns, it’s even more important.